 From small businesses to corporations, every business needs accounting professionals.
 Get equipped with Campus’ Accounting Technician Program in Sacramento, CA.

 Next Steps to Starting a Career in Accounting

-If you’re hoping to pursue a career as an accounting technician, and begin your bookkeeping career, MTI College of Sacramento can help you get started.
-If you are interested in administration in accounting, MTI College offers an A.A. in Business Administration with a Concentration in Accounting.
+If you’re hoping to pursue a career as an accounting technician, and begin your bookkeeping career, Campus of Sacramento can help you get started.
+If you are interested in administration in accounting, Campus offers an A.A. in Business Administration with a Concentration in Accounting.
 We offer students the opportunity to become educated in the latest concepts, applications, and software making graduates highly valuable to employers.
 Fill out our online application or speak with an admissions counselor today!